-The accuracy was validated for a highway deployment in England: 0 false alar rate, 100% detection, 3.1 seconds time to detection, availability 100%.
-OptaSense notes: Accuracy against common point sensors such a loops, microwave etc. also validated.
-Notifications (Need #19) How are alerts provided to TMC operators How can notifications be customized (e.g., Researcher notes from demonstration: Sends alerts or messages to TMC queues are occurring.
-OptaSense notes: Nothing additional. email, Operator This product allows users to: 1 Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received.
+Notifications (Need #19) The accuracy was validated for a rate, 100% detection, 3.1 seconds OptaSense notes: Accuracy against common point s validated.
+How are alerts provided to TMC operators How can notifications be customized (e.g., Researcher notes from demonstration: Sends alerts or messages to TMC queues are occurring.
+OptaSense notes: Nothing additional. highwa s time sensors or oth email, operat ay deployment in England: 0 false alarm to detection, availability 100%. a such a loops, microwave etc. also er users when an incident is detected? text) for each recipient? cors, indicating where congestion and Operator This product allows users to: Researcher notes from demonstration: Support and Configuration Validate or dismiss incidents as they are received.
 Not discussed during demonstration.
 (Needs #20-31) Configure incident alerts and displays uniquely for each individual user.
 Not discussed during demonstration.
 Turn on and off alerts for each incident type.
 Not discussed during demonstration.
 Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
-Not discussed during demonstration. • Configure the duration from incident detection to incident alert.
+Not discussed during demonstration.
+Configure the duration from incident detection to incident alert.
 Not discussed during demonstration. • Configure speed thresholds for detecting congestion or slow traffic. \boxtimes Notification criteria is set in conjunction with the customer (e.g. levels of congestion).
 Configure thresholds for locating start/head and end/tail of traffic queues.
 Not discussed during demonstration.
 Configure incident alerts in real- time and by pre-determined parameters.
 Not discussed during demonstration.
 Prioritize alerts and allow real time filtering.
 Not discussed during demonstration.
 Real-time information about incident timelines.
 Not discussed during demonstration.
 Re-classify incident events to change their priority level over time Not discussed during demonstration.
 Other decision support features (please ex Researcher notes from demonstration: • Nothing additional. plain):

 OptaSense notes:

 Nothing additional.

 Time to What is the amount of time elapsed from incident occurrence to detection?

 Detection Researcher notes from demonstration:

 (Need #32) It is near instantaneous.

-, OptaSense notes:
+OptaSense notes:

 Nothing additional.

 Latency of Comment on the latency of communicating alerts to TMC operators or other users, if

 Detection to applicable.

 Alert Researcher notes from demonstration:

 (Need #33) Detection is near instantaneous.

 OptaSense notes:

 Nothing additional.

 Integration with Agency Systems and Practices

 Use of Agency Does the system utilize existing DOT-owned equipment to perform detections?
 If yes, how?

 Equipment If no, what equipment is used and where is it housed?

 (Need #34) Researcher notes from demonstration:

-In-place dark fiber is used along the roadside.
+• In-place dark fiber is used along the roadside.

 OptaSense notes:

 Nothing additional.

 Installation What is the installation/integration process?

 and Researcher notes from demonstration:

 Integration It is a simple and rapid installation; no road closures are needed.

 (Needs #35,36, OptaSense notes:

 40,42) Nothing additional.

 How can the product be integrated with agency systems such as Advanced Traffic

 Management Software (ATMS)?

 Researcher notes from demonstration:

 The OptaSense graphical interface is available, but the data may also be

 integrated with the user's interface of choice (e.g., ATMS).
 This is achieved

 through an API protocol.

-OptaSense notes:
+Optasense notes:

 Nothing additional.

 What physical space is required at agency facilities for equipment and data storage?

 Researcher notes from demonstration:

-Equipment is located in a building away from the roadside, where available
+• Equipment is located in a building away from the roadside, where available

 racking space (19-inch rack with 10 to 12 spacing) exists.
 Each installation can

 cover up to 50 miles (25 miles in either direction).

 OptaSense notes:

-• Equipment is installed every 50 miles.
+Equipment is installed every 50 miles.
 This converts the fiber into an array of

 "virtual" speed sensors every 165 feet/50 meters.

 If applicable, how is storage and periodic purging of video handled?

-I 1 2 - Fr